MacLake/djangocms-blog/docs/features/permalinks.rst

 And change ``post/`` with the desired prefix.

-.. warning:: Version 1.2 introduce a breaking change as it drops ``url`` function in favour of ``path``.
+.. warning:: Version 1.2 introduces a breaking change as it drops ``url`` function in favour of ``path``.
-             If you have customized the urls as documented above you **must** update the custom urlconf to path-based patterns.
+             If you have customized the urls as documented above, you **must** update the custom urlconf to path-based patterns.